Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + [Threat Zone Scan Holistic](https://app.threat.zone/scan) - Malware analysis platform (Interactive Sandbox, Static Analyzer, Emulation).
   + [Valkyrie Comodo](https://valkyrie.comodo.com) - Valkyrie conducts several analysis using run-time behavior and hundreds of features from a file and based on analysis results can warn users against malware undetected by classic Anti-Virus products.

++ Digital Forensic & Incident Response Virtual Machine
+  + SANS - [SIFT Workstation (Linux VM)](https://github.com/mandiant/flare-vm) - The SIFT VM contains a collection of free and open-source incident response and forensic tools designed to conduct an in-depth forensic or incident response investigation.
+  + GitHub - [Mandiant FlareVM](https://github.com/mandiant/flare-vm) - A collection of software installations scripts for Windows systems that allows you to easily setup and maintain a reverse engineering environment on a VM.

 + Malware Analysis Command-line Tools
-  + GitHub - [Mandiant FlareVM](https://github.com/mandiant/flare-vm) - A collection of software installations scripts for Windows systems that allows you to easily setup and maintain a reverse engineering environment on a VM.
   + GitHub - [Mandiant CAPA](https://github.com/mandiant/capa) - Capa detects capabilities in executable files.
 You run it against a PE, ELF, .NET module, shellcode file, or a sandbox report and it tells you what it thinks the program can do.
   + GitHub - [PE-BEAR](https://github.com/hasherezade/pe-bear) - Portable Executable (PE) reversing tool with a friendly GUI which deliver fast and flexible “first view” for malware analyst.
   + GitHub - [PE-SIEVE](https://github.com/hasherezade/pe-sieve) - Scans a given process.
 Recognizes and dumps a variety of potentially malicious implants (replaced/injected PEs, shellcodes, hooks, in-memory patches)